ontes/flight-sim/README.md

 scrolling - change camera position

 ## Objective
 I've placed presents in the capital cities.
 Fly over them with the plane to collect them.
-At the bottom of the screen is a progress bar.
+There's a progress bar at the bottom of the screen.

 ## Additional Credits
 Earth Textures - https://visibleearth.nasa.gov/collection/1484/blue-marble